rudylyh/CurveStructureSeg/README.md

 ### Description:

 Use "depth2curve.py img_name" to segment curve structures from depth images.
-Example images are given in the data folder.
+Example images are included in the data folder.